7 Questions answered: The Partner of a New Zealander work visa holder

-The application for a Partner of a New Zealander Work visa can be made at the same time as the work visa application.
+The partner of a New Zealander work holder visa application can be made at the same time as the work visa application.

 In fact, the norm is to do it this way so that both partners can travel to New Zealand together.

 Yes, you can work in New Zealand on this visa.
 The option to work is also an open one as your visa won’t be specific to a single employer.

 7. Can I add our dependent children to my visa application?

 No, dependents cannot be included.
 However, dependents may make an application for a visa in their own right.
 As an example, dependent children of school-going age can apply for a dependent child student visa.